|

 views of Viedma lake and glacier, and Mt.
 Fitz Roy and Cerro Torre mountain

 group.
-El Chalten is located on the edge of Los Glaciares National Park.
+El Chalten is located on the eastern edge of Los Glaciares National Park.

 Lodging at Hostel Room with shared bathroom